 The URL structure for every staging area appears as follows:

 https://staging-sitename.kinsta.com.
 If you have SSL enabled on your live site, SSL will also be enabled on your staging site.

 Please wait 10-15 minutes until the staging is created and DNS propagates.
 You will then have a separate control panel with your connection information, DNS, backups, tools, and plugins for your staging environment.
 You can launch phpMyAdmin from right within the dashboard.
 The URL structure for phpMyAdmin staging will appear as follows:

-Delete Staging Environment
+Delete and Refresh Staging Environment